We continuously try to upgrade our internal processes. One of the most important things is staying up-to-date with the technologies we use.

 Reddit & Ruby flow

 Most of the stuff that you'll see in the RubyWeekly is curated from RubyWeekly, a community link log by Peter Cooper (the person behind RubyWeekly).
-This is probably the best resource that you can find among Ruby pages.
+This is probably the best resource you can find among Ruby pages.

 Good Twitter accounts to follow for learning interesting information about Ruby and Rails (with none to little tweets that aren't tied to Ruby):